 To round out its amazing list of health benefits, resveratrol has even been shown to support your brain health as you age.

 Researchers in the U.K. found that the polyphenols actually enhance blood flow to your brain, while a team of scientists in Illinois discovered that the supplement has the power to improve both your memory and your mental performance.

 So, the next time you hear someone saying the French paradox was disproven, you’ll know better.
 You’ll also know it’s okay to enjoy a little red wine but look to fruits and vegetables to get the most resveratrol.
-Supplementing is also a good choice since studies have shown resveratrol to be well absorbed when taking orally.
-Because I don’t eat enough fruit in the day, I enjoy Peak ResV+ Superfruits to get both.
+Supplementing is also a good choice since studies have shown resveratrol to be well absorbed when taken orally.

 And don’t forget the cheese!